Darxo/Hardened/README.md

 ### Crowded

+- Enemies with higher Reach now also count for this effect
 - **Crowded** debuff for long distance melee attacks now also applies -5% chance to hit for every adjacent ally, ignoring the first two allies
 - As a consequence of the **Crowded** mechanic, 2-tile melee attacks lose the penalty to attack adjacent targets